TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 aliases: [/post/what-is-a-symbol.html]
 title: What is a Symbol?
 date: 2017-10-09T23:02:00-04:00
-tags: [computer-science]
 ---

-As I was browsing twitter this evening, I came across [a tweet by @searls asking newer rubyists (&lt;5 years) what some still confusing concepts are in Ruby](https://twitter.com/searls/status/917392217140072449).
+As I was browsing Twitter this evening, I came across [a tweet by @searls asking newer rubyists (&lt;5 years) what some still confusing concepts are in Ruby](https://x.com/searls/status/917392217140072449).
 The most common concept that remained confusing was symbols, so here’s my explanation of it.

-In order to explain symbols, I must first explain datatypes.
+To explain symbols, I must first explain datatypes.

 ## Datatypes